florentx/pgqueue/README.rst

 Installation
 ------------

-The ``pgq`` extension is required on the PostgreSQL server.
+Prerequisites:

+- Python >= 2.6 or Python 3
+- psycopg2 is automatically installed as a dependency
+- (on the server) the ``PgQ`` extension version >= 3.1

-On Debian / Ubuntu you will add `the APT repository
+On Debian / Ubuntu you will add `the PostgreSQL APT repository
 <https://wiki.postgresql.org/wiki/Apt>`_, then install the package
-``postgresql-9.x-pgq3`` depending on the PostgreSQL version.
+``postgresql-x.x-pgq3`` depending on the PostgreSQL version.

 Finally create the extension in the database:

 ::